microsoft/TypeScript-wiki/Using-the-Compiler-API.md

 ## Customizing module resolution

-Standard ways to resolve modules may be overridden by implementing optional method `CompilerHost.resolveModuleNames(moduleNames: string[], containingFile: string): string[]`.
-This method returns an array of size `moduleNames.length`, each element of the array stores either an instance of `ResolvedModule` with non-empty property `resolvedFileName` - resolution for corresponding name from `moduleNames` array or `undefined` if module name cannot be resolved.
-Host can run standard module resolution process via `resolveModuleName(moduleName: string, containingFile: string, options: CompilerOptions, moduleResolutionHost: ModuleResolutionHost): ResolvedModuleNameWithFallbackLocations`.
+You can override the standard way the compiler uses to resolve modules by implementing optional method: `CompilerHost.resolveModuleNames`:
+> `CompilerHost.resolveModuleNames(moduleNames: string[], containingFile: string): string[]`.

+The method is given a list of module names in a file, and is expected to return an array of size `moduleNames.length`, each element of the array stores either:

+*  an instance of `ResolvedModule` with non-empty property `resolvedFileName` - resolution for corresponding name from `moduleNames` array or
+* `undefined` if module name cannot be resolved.

+You can invoke the standard module resolution process via calling `resolveModuleName`:
+> `resolveModuleName(moduleName: string, containingFile: string, options: CompilerOptions, moduleResolutionHost: ModuleResolutionHost): ResolvedModuleNameWithFallbackLocations`.

 This function returns an object that stores result of module resolution (value of `resolvedModule` property) as well as list of file names that were considered candidates before making current decision.
-Host can optionally monitor state of these disk locations and invalidate result of current resolution if something changes

 ```ts
 /// <reference path="typings/node/node.d.ts" />